 During the pandemic, you and your spouse might have faced hardships that caused you to become delinquent on your mortgage payments and credit cards bills.
 And as the charges continue to pile up, you may have no other choice than to file for bankruptcy.
 However, it can be difficult to discern whether it is better to file separately or jointly.
 If you are in this situation and are not sure where to turn, Chapter 13 bankruptcy attorneys can give you guidance to help you decide which filing will work best for you.

-At CMC Law, we will provide the assistance you need so you can become debt-free.
+At CMC Law, we will provide the assistance you need so you can become debt-free in Georgia.

 Filing for Chapter 13 Bankruptcy